 Inflexible work hours or poor management is a large factor in low employee retention.
 Its crucial to be fair in employee’s scheduling requests.
 Scheduling software is a great tool to make scheduling easy for you, and fair for your staff.

 Supporting a work life balance doesn’t mean agreeing to every employees’ time off request or shift request, but understanding that employees have lives outside of work, and sometimes, things happen.
-Here are some great tips on keeping scheduling costs down.

 When scheduling, avoid scheduling employees for back to back close and open shifts.
 Tired employees are unhappy employees and they’ll appreciate your mindfulness.